DuncanBrewster/e-commerce-app/README.md

 * Connected to a Rest API
 * Stripe payment feature (If you want to try it out, you can always type in "test" into the input fields)
 * Uses client-side routing via React-Router
-* Utilizes HTTP requests to connect product database and stripe to the user
+* Utilizes HTTP requests to connect the user to the product database and stripe payment feature
 * Is mobile and desktop friendly

 ## Installation